The Orange Shirt: The Phyllis Webstad Story That Inspired September 30, Truth and Reconciliation Day

 La-chemise-orange-l-histoire-de-Phyllis-Webstad-qui-a-inspiré-le-30-septembre-Journée-de-la-vérité-et-de-la-réconciliation Artisanat Autochtone

-An orange shirt, a family heirloom
+An orange shirt, a family legacy

 Resilience and truth

-Through her testimony, Phyllis Webstad inspires current and future generations not to forget the history of residential schools and to continue fighting for the respect, recognition, and dignity of Indigenous peoples.
+Through her testimony, Phyllis Webstad inspires current and future generations not to forget the history of residential schools and to continue to fight for the respect, recognition, and dignity of Indigenous peoples.
 Her orange shirt, once a symbol of loss, has become an emblem of hope, a call to action, and a reminder that every child deserves to grow up in a loving environment where their culture is celebrated.

 Source and references:

-• Government of Canada, “Orange Shirt Day”.
+• Government of Canada, "Orange Shirt Day."

 • CBC News, "Phyllis Webstad on the Story Behind Orange Shirt Day."